High Quality Candidate Engagement

-In the summer of 2015, Associated British Foods UK Grocery (ABF) made the strategic decision to partner with Cohesion Recruitment to deliver their Graduate Recruitment Programme – a relationship that continues as we enter 2020.
+In the summer of 2015, Associated British Foods UK Grocery (ABF) made the strategic decision to partner with graduate recruitment provider Cohesion to deliver their Graduate Recruitment Programme – a relationship that continues as we enter 2020.

 Michelle McDonald, Client Relationship Manager and Deborah Edmondson, Talent Director at Cohesion tell of their aim to find the best future talent for the business, whilst providing a market-leading candidate experience.